 Is grain-free food better for cats?

 Not necessarily.
-Cats are obligate carnivores, so protein is their priority β not the presence or absence of grains.
-Most cats digest grains without issues.
+Cats are obligate carnivores, so protein is the priority, and most cats digest grains without any trouble.
 The grain-free trend was largely driven by marketing.
-Unless your cat has a diagnosed grain allergy (rare), standard quality food is fine.
+Unless your cat has a diagnosed grain allergy, which is rare, standard quality food is fine.

 Should I feed raw food?

 Raw diets are controversial.
-Proponents cite benefits like shinier coats and smaller stools.
-However, veterinary bodies including the AVMA caution against raw diets due to risks of Salmonella, E. coli, and nutritional imbalance.
-If you choose raw, work with a veterinary nutritionist to ensure the diet is complete.
+Proponents cite benefits like shinier coats and smaller stools, but veterinary bodies including the AVMA caution against raw feeding due to the risks of Salmonella, E. coli, and nutritional imbalance.
+If you do choose raw, work with a veterinary nutritionist to make sure the diet is complete.

 How do I switch my cat to a new food?

 Gradually, over seven to ten days.
-Start with 75% old food / 25% new, then shift the ratio every two to three days.
-Sudden changes often cause digestive upset.
+Start with 75% old food and 25% new, then shift the ratio every two to three days.
+A sudden swap is the classic cause of a midnight surprise on the carpet.

 Related reading: British Shorthair Nutrition Basics | Monthly Health Check | All Checklists